bxparks/AceSegment/examples/AutoBenchmark/README.md

 * `full_hw_spi`: group pins and segment pins connected to 74HC595 accessed through hardware SPI (`HwSpiAdapter`)

+It measures the time taken by `SegmentDisplay::displayCurrentField()` which renders a single digit (multiple fields make up a frame, a frame is the rendering of all digits on the display module).

 **Version**: AceSegment v0.4

 **DO NOT EDIT**: This file was auto-generated using `make README.md`.